kampersanda/wordfreq-rs/README.md

 We recommend to see the [documentation of wordfreq-model](https://docs.rs/wordfreq-model/) for quick start.
 Then, [wordfreq-example](wordfreq-example) will be helpful to understand the behavior of this library.
+More detailed specifications are available in the [documentation of wordfreq](https://docs.rs/wordfreq/).

 ## Licensing